Histology-World!

 e.
 Platelets

-Platelets are cell fragments.
-They are fragments from megakaryocytes within the bone marrow.
+Platelets are fragments of megakaryocytes within the bone marrow.

-Histology hint from Sarah Bellham: The prefix "mega" is from the Greek "megas" which means great or big.
-For example: megaphone, megalomaniac, megabyte, and megakaryocyte.
+Histology hint from Sarah Bellham: The prefix "mega" derives from Greek "megas," meaning great or big.
+For example: megaphone, megabyte, megakaryocyte.

 4.